 With Clinton’s nomination a lock, liberals have become even more furious and dismissive of working class whites.
 Commenting on Sanders’s West Virginia victory, they were quick to point out that a felon running against Obama in the same state in 2012 got nearly half as many votes.
 They crowed about how some of both Bernie and Clinton’s voters said Trump was their real number one choice, and much was made of how Sanders overwhelmingly won voters who want “less liberal” policies than Obama’s.

 Conveniently lost in the noise is the fact that Sanders won an even bigger share of voters who want “more liberal” ones.

 The media takeaway was clear: somehow, someway, West Virginia’s vote for a Jewish socialist Brooklyn native was a vote for racism.
 “I don’t want to say it,” said Chris Matthews on election night “but West Virginian voters are, you know — conservative on social issues — but there’s another word for that. . .”

 The problem with this line is not just that it’s gross and elitist — it’s that it’s not even true.
-The working class is bigger than ever, is still really white, and is broadly supportive of a progressive populist agenda.
+The working class is bigger than ever, still contains a ginormous number of white people, and is broadly supportive of a progressive populist agenda.